hssmalo/steampunkfantasy/rules.md

 This weapon may be fired a maxium of N times in a match.
 Many of these weapons are allways treated as load special, but it only works as long as the total number of times used is less than N.

+**Heal(N, unit, phase)**

+N: a number \\
+Unit: self or any unit in same hex \\
+Phase: Either first or second healing phase\\

+Healing only works on biological units.
+You have N points to spend on the following actions:
+- Degrade one poison token one step. (ie. d6 becomes d4).
+Cost 1.
+- Degrade one bleeding token one step. (ie d6 becomes d4).
+Cost 1.
+- Remove one +1 to future damage token.
+Cost 1.
+- Neutrilize one minor acid.
+Cost 1.
+- Degrade one acid to minor acid.
+Cost 2.
+- Extinguish one fire.
+Cost 2.
+- Neutrilize one poison token: Cost 3.
+- Remove one bleeding token: Cost 3.

+**Repair(N, unit, phase)**

+N: a number \\
+Unit: self or any unit in same hex \\
+Phase: Either first or second healing phase\\

+Repear do not work on biological units.
+You have N points to spend on the following actions:
+- Remove one +1 to future damage token.
+Cost 1.
+- Neutrilize one minor acid.
+Cost 1
+- Remove 1 shaken token.
+Cost 1
+- Degrade one acid to minor acid.
+Cost 2.
+- Extinguish one fire.
+Cost 2.
+- Remove 1 crittical damage effect.
+Cost 3.

 **Set** **on** **Fire**, ranged weapons